Wikia/app/extensions/VisualEditor/README.md

 For information on installing VisualEditor on a local wiki, please see https://www.mediawiki.org/wiki/Extension:VisualEditor

-For information about contributing code to VisualEditor, see [CODING.md][].
+For information about running tests and contributing code to VisualEditor, see [CODING.md][].
 Patch submissions are reviewed and managed with [Gerrit][].
 There is also [API documentation][] available for the VisualEditor.